akashkollipara/auto_run_func/README.md

 Auto Run Function
 ===
-This is a program demonstrates a function need not be called with its name to run it.
+This is a program intended to demonstrate a function need not be called with its name to run it.

 A major use case of this method is when you have unknown